Link Your Talent Management Strategy to Your Business Strategy

 How to Link Your Talent Management Strategy to Your Business Strategy

-Savvy leaders understand why linking talent management to clear business priorities matters but few know how to do this effectively.
+Leaders with organizational Savvy understand why linking talent management to clear business priorities matters but few know how to do this effectively.
 In trying to assess which employees are most critical to current and future business priorities and what role they play, many leaders simply refer to the corporate organizational chart.
 But often, the most critical and strategic talent is not found on the top level org. chart.
 There is a better and far more effective way.

 This is how to align your talent decisions with their value to the business strategy so you link your talent management to your business strategy: